freenas/freenas-docs/userguide/network.rst

 the interface level
 (:numref:`Figure %s <lagg_member_edit_fig>`)
 instead, the configuration must be repeated for each interface within the lagg.

+.. _LAGG_MTU:

 Some options can only be set on the parent interfaces and are inherited by the lagg interface.
 For example, to set the MTU on a lagg, use :guilabel:`Edit Members` to set the MTU for each parent interface.

 .. note:: A reboot is required after changing the MTU to create a jumbo frame lagg.

 To see if the link aggregation is properly load balancing, run this command from :ref:`Shell`: